VideosWorks/QtAV-Lite/README.md

 ## QtAV - Lite
 Lite version of QtAV, removed all platform support except Windows.
-Removed some useless feature as well.
+Removed some useless features as well.